-2. Upcoming courses in Medical Sciences and Technology- A very upcoming stream that is in high demand, Masters in Medical Sciences and Technology imparts skills that combine sciences and engineering to doctors to train them for the state-of-the-art medical research in a number of vital areas such as Medical Imaging, Molecular Imaging and Image Analysis, Biomaterials and Implants, Regenerative Medicine, Stem Cells, Medical Statistics, Telemedicine, Biomedical Instrumentation, Early Detection of Cancer, Immuno-technology, Clinical Biomarkers, Biosensors, Recombinant DNA Technology, regenerative medicine, Biomedical Simulation.
+2. Upcoming courses in Medical Sciences and Technology- Masters in Medical Sciences and Technology is an upcoming stream.
+It imparts skills that combine sciences and engineering to doctors to train them for the state-of-the-art medical research in Medical Imaging and Image Analysis, Biomaterials and Implants, Regenerative Medicine, Stem Cells, Medical Statistics, Telemedicine, Biomedical Instrumentation, Early Detection of Cancer, Immuno-technology, Clinical Biomarkers, Biosensors, Recombinant DNA Technology, regenerative medicine, Biomedical Simulation.

-3. Options Abroad: MBBS graduates can also opt to go abroad for further studies in medicine.
-There are different processes to pursue higher studies in different countries.
-For example, the USA has USMLE for PG aspirants, PLAB is for pursuing higher studies in UK while the Australia Medical Council has AMC exams.
+3. Options Abroad: Medicos can also opt for foreign studies to pursue higher education in different countries.
+The process to study medicine abroad are different.
+For instance, PLAB is for pursuing higher studies in UK while USA has USMLE for PG aspirants and Australia Medical Council has AMC exams.
 All of these facilitate the process of higher studies in the respective countries as well as job opportunities after course completion.

 What after MBBS? - Other Opportunities

 MBBS graduates can be recruited in government job profiles in central as well as state health service departments.
 The most opted for job opportunities in central government is through Combined Medical Services (CMS).
 UPSC conducts CMS to recruit doctors to a number of central government institutions like Railways, municipal corporations, government hospitals and dispensaries.
 The jobs are permanent in nature and subsequently offers administrative work in government health services.
 There are also several state-health-service exams offering job opportunities to medicos within respective states.

 2. Defence Services: Jobs in Army, Navy and Air Force